kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 }
 ```

 Switch back to **MainInterface.storyboard** and select the embedded view controller.
-In the identity inspector, change the class to `CandyStickerBrowserViewController`.
+In the Identity Inspector, change the class to `CandyStickerBrowserViewController`.

 Return to **CandyStickerBrowserViewController.swift**.
-Add a property to hold the stickers you are going to display:
+Add the following property to hold the stickers you are going to display:

 ```swift
 var stickers = [MSSticker]()
 ```

 `MSSticker` is the model object representing a Messages Sticker.

-Above the class declaration, add a constant to hold an array of image names:
+Add the following constant above the class declaration to hold an array of image names:

 ```swift
 let stickerNames = ["CandyCane", "Caramel", "ChocolateBar",